Datavision1303/My-cloud-1/README.md

-# Process of Launching My First AWS EC2 Instance
+# Process of Creating and Launching My First AWS EC2 Instance